tmont/goa/README.md

 Notice that each `Result` constructor has an `options` parameter.
 This can be used for setting the status code of any of the results (it may be used for additional things in the future).
-For `ErrorResult` and `RedirectResult` you simply pass a number for the status code, or an object `{ statusCode: 404 }`: they are equivalent.
+For `ErrorResult` and `RedirectResult` you simply pass a number for the status code, or an object `{ status: 404 }`: they are equivalent.

 The preferred way of using the built-in result objects is via their factory